 (b) an officer or employee of a party that is not a natural person, after being designated as the party’s representative by its attorney;

 (c) a person whose presence a party shows to be essential to presenting the party’s claim or defense;

-(d) a victim in a criminal or juvenile delinquency proceeding where the prosecutor agrees with the victim's presence;
+(d) a victim in a criminal proceeding where the prosecutor agrees with the victim's presence;

-(e) a victim counselor while the victim is present unless the defendant establishes that the counselor is a material witness in that criminal or juvenile delinquency proceeding; or
+(e) a victim counselor while the victim is present unless the defendant establishes that the counselor is a material witness in that criminal proceeding; or

 2011 Advisory Committee Note.
 The language of this rule has been amended as part of the restyling of the Evidence Rules to make them more easily understood and to make class and terminology consistent throughout the rules.
 These changes are intended to be stylistic only.
 There is no intent to change any result in any ruling on evidence admissibility.